Traditional Paper Crane

 Traditional Paper Crane Step-by-Step Instructions

-Paper: We used beautiful Leathac Rouketsu paper in the tutorial below.
+We used beautiful Leathac Rouketsu paper in the tutorial below.
 However, we recommend a thinner paper if it’s your first trial.
-The classic Kami 15×15 cm (5.9 x 5.9 in) will do well.
+The classic 15×15 cm (6×6 in) Kami.
 Chiyogami is also a great choice if you want a fancier-looking crane like the one in the featured image.

 Start with the white side of the paper facing up and fold in half diagonally.